The Girl from Tomorrow: Telecast and home media

 A four-disc DVD set containing all 12 episodes of The Girl from Tomorrow was released on 18 September 2006 (Region 0) around Australia into various retail outlets via Shock Exports.
 The entire series of The Girl from Tomorrow Part II: Tomorrow's End was released on 4 May 2007.
 All DVDs released so far have been in PAL format, and Region 0 encoded.
 Both series are out of print.

 The series is available for streaming over iTunes.

 Currently, the series can be seen on Amazon Prime and Google Play, but only for the United Kingdom in addition to being available on YouTube.
-Most episodes have added for free on Tubi.
+Most episodes have been added for free on Tubi.

 Awards

 The series was a finalist in the Youth Series category in the 1990 New York Film & TV Festival.
 The movie version received the following awards: